Career Quiz and Most Suitable Personality.

-In this career quiz, there are 10 questions that will analyze if the Tire Builders career is right for you.
+In this career quiz, there are 10 questions that will give you a pretty good perspective on whether the career of a Tire Builder is right for you.

 There are 3 answers to each question: Dislike, Okay and Like.

 Answer “Dislike” if you tell yourself “Ugh… Sounds boring” or “I’m not sure”

 Answer “Okay” if you tell yourself “Umm… I think I will be okay with that”

 Answer “Like” if you tell yourself “Yes, I’m interested”

 |You are interested in raw materials, production processes, quality control, costs, and other techniques for maximizing the effective manufacture and distribution of goods.|

 |You are interested in business and management principles involved in strategic planning, resource allocation, human resources modeling, leadership technique, production methods, and coordination of people and resources.|